TimeleapLabs/unchained/quickstart.md

 #### Update Node

 To update the node to the latest docker image version, run this command while in the release directory:

 ```bash
 ./unchained.sh [node] pull
 ./unchained.sh [node] up -d --force-recreate
 ```

+### Grafana Dashboard

+Running a local node starts a Grafana dashboard instance on port 3000.
+You can access it in your browser by visiting http://localhost:3000.
+You must set username and password of your Grafana instance in the .env file mentioned above.

 ## Installing Locally